Adoption Event and Family Fun Day at Hanson Town Green!

-We will have great vendors, raffles, food, games, kids face painting, and have your pups photo taken in our kissing booth!
+We will have great vendors, raffles, food, games and more!

 Gretyls story is shared to hopefully save another family from the heartache that her family endured.